top of page

 HOW TO PREVENT GLUE DROPS

-WHY and HOW do glue drops happen?
-There's a million reasons it's happening, but good news is - there's also a million ways to fix it!
+How and why do glue drops happen?
+There could be a million reasons it's happening, but good news is - there's also a million ways to fix it!
 Don't feel disheartened or defeated if it's happening to you, because it happens to everyone.
 And 9 times out of 10, it's an environmental issue or some other factor is causing it - not necessarily your skill set!

-You must be changing and adjusting the room temperature multiple times a day - once in the morning, mid day and in the afternoon.
+Again, if it's a one off - it's easier to try and pin point the issue by doing trial and error.
+But if it's an - everyone's having an issue - sort of thing, then you must take accountability and make changes where needed.
+This could be by simply adjusting the room temperature multiple times a day - once in the morning, mid day and in the afternoon.
 The weather is constantly changing so you must do the same!
-Similar to if you're dipping in too little or too much, the fan itself will pop off the natural lash.
-But if the room is too cool or too dry, the bondage will cause poor curation which again, leaves you with left over glue residue.
+It could be controlling your "dipping techniques".
+If you're dipping in too little. the fan itself will pop off the natural lash.
+If you do too much, it will not only clump together but cause for left over bases or glue drops.
+And of course, if the room is too cool or too dry, the bondage will cause poor bondage which again, leaves you with these issues.

 Trial and error is the best way to eliminate out any factors causing you issues.
 If you're not sure where to start - you have to break it down!
 Make sure you know your customers well and your attention to detail is OUT OF THIS WORLD.